ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The media server may also choose to alter which bitrates are made available to players by adding or removing bitrate options from the ladder delivered to the player in subsequent manifests built and sent to the player.
 This way, both the player, through its selection of bitrate to request from the manifest, and the server, through its construction of the bitrates offered in the manifest, are able to affect network utilization.

 ## Adaptive Segmented Delivery {#adapt-deliver}

+Adaptive Segmented Delivery (ASD) attempts to optimize its own use of any given path.
+As noted in {{sec-band-constraints}}, video streams can encounter bottlenecks at many points along a path, whether the bottleneck happens at a node or along a path segment along the path, and these bottlenecks may involve processing power, buffering capacity, link speed, or any other exhaustible resource.
+The following description of ASD assumes that the path has previously been evaluated for bottlenecks - for instance, that any IEEE 802.11 wireless links along the path have been configured with appropriate QoS parameters {{IEEE802.11}}, which is typically out of the control of the media server (or even the media provider).

 ABR playback is commonly implemented by streaming clients using HLS {{RFC8216}} or DASH {{MPEG-DASH}} to perform a reliable segmented delivery of media over HTTP.
 Different implementations use different strategies {{ABRSurvey}}, often relying on proprietary algorithms (called rate adaptation or bitrate selection algorithms) to perform available bandwidth estimation/prediction and the bitrate selection.